Updated: February 2026 • 8 min read

 You grab coffee.
 You swipe your card.
 Three dollars and forty-seven cents.
 What if that extra 53 cents could build wealth instead of disappearing into your transaction history?

 But here's what most articles won't tell you: not all micro-investing apps work the same way, and choosing the wrong one can cost you more in fees than you'll earn in returns.
-Some apps prioritize automation.
+Some apps prioritize full automation.
 Others give you control over stock selection.
 A few focus on robo-advisory services with diversified ETF portfolios.

 What Is Micro-Investing and How Does Round-Up Automation Work?